iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 He wondered "hmm see"

 ==
-I know all these meanings,
+I know all this math about graphs and trees,

-But don't have feelings
+But what can I do to apply it as things may be?

 ==
-Because how can I reason about

-Graphs, sets, and trees?

-==
-I can argue directly
-"A leads to B"
+I can argue directly "A leads to B"

-But it may not be easy if it cannot be
+But it may not be easy, its clear to see

 ==
 What if I went through another direction?